xsynaptic/sass-named-colors/readme.md

 Original list of colors compiled by [Chirag Mehta](http://chir.ag/projects/name-that-color/) and converted to Sass by [James Pearson](https://github.com/FearMediocrity/sass-color-palettes).
 This project differs mainly in providing a simple function to access the named color map as well as an install path via Bower.

+Additional credit is due to Erskine Design for the article [Friendlier colour names with Sass maps](http://erskinedesign.com/blog/friendlier-colour-names-sass-maps/).

 ## Installation